vert-x3/vertx-shell/README.md

 # Vertx shell

-Status : work in progress
+Status : preview for 3.1

 # Test drive with maven project